KitronikLtd/pxt-kitronik-klef-piano/KlefTutorial.md

 ### Step 5
 If you have a @boardname@ connected, click ``|Download|`` to transfer your code and switch on your :KLEF Piano.
 Try pressing each of the keys you programmed.

-# Trying different Music blocks
 ## Trying different Music blocks
 ### Trying different Music blocks @unplugged
-Introduction.
+Lastly, we'll take a look at some other Music blocks we might want to use for our :KLEF Piano.

 ### Step 1
 Explain Step 1.